Orion (spacecraft)

-Orion (Orion Multi-Purpose Crew Vehicle or Orion MPCV) is a partially reusable crewed spacecraft used in NASA's Artemis program.
-The spacecraft consists of a Crew Module (CM) space capsule designed by Lockheed Martin that is paired with a European Service Module (ESM) manufactured by Airbus Defence and Space.
-Capable of supporting a crew of four beyond low Earth orbit, Orion can last up to 21 days undocked and up to six months docked.
-It is equipped with solar panels, an automated docking system, and glass cockpit interfaces.
-Orion is launched atop a Space Launch System (SLS) rocket, with a tower launch escape system.
+The Orion Multi-Purpose Crew Vehicle (MPCV) is a partially reusable crewed spacecraft used by NASA for the Artemis lunar exploration program.
+It consists of a crew module (CM), a space capsule built by Lockheed Martin, and is paired with a European Service Module (ESM) provided by the European Space Agency (ESA) and manufactured by Airbus Defence and Space.
+Orion supports a crew of four beyond low Earth orbit for up to 21 days undocked or up to six months when docked.
+It is equipped with a NASA Docking System port and glass cockpit displays.
+It is intended to be launched atop the Space Launch System (SLS) rocket with a tower-mounted launch escape system.

 Orion was conceived in the early 2000s by Lockheed Martin as a proposal for the Crew Exploration Vehicle (CEV) to be used in NASA's Constellation program and was selected by NASA in 2006.
-Following the cancellation of the Constellation program in 2010, Orion was extensively redesigned for use in NASA's Journey to Mars initiative; later named Moon to Mars.
-The SLS became Orion's primary launch vehicle, and the service module was replaced with a design based on the European Space Agency's Automated Transfer Vehicle.
-A development version of Orion's crew module was launched in 2014 during Exploration Flight Test-1, while at least four test articles were produced.
-Orion was primarily designed by Lockheed Martin Space Systems in Littleton, Colorado, with former Space Shuttle engineer Julie Kramer White at NASA as Orion's chief engineer.
+After the cancellation of the Constellation program in 2010, Orion was extensively redesigned for use in NASA's Journey to Mars initiative; later named Moon to Mars.
+The SLS became Orion's primary launch vehicle, and the service module was replaced with a design based on ESA's Automated Transfer Vehicle.

-As of 2022, three flight-worthy Orion spacecraft were under construction, with one completed and an additional one ordered, (Note: NASA has ordered two additional CMs from Lockheed Martin, though as of the 2019 ESA Ministerial Council, only one additional ESM has been ordered by ESA from Airbus Defence and Space.) for use in NASA's Artemis program.
-The first completed unit, CM-002, was launched on November 16, 2022, on Artemis I.
+As of 2026, three flight-worthy vehicles had been built along with several boilerplates and test articles.
+Three additional flight-worthy vehicles are under construction.

-The Trump administration has called for the termination of Orion spacecraft program after Artemis III.
+In May 2025, the second Trump administration proposed terminating the Orion spacecraft program after Artemis III.
+The One Big Beautiful Bill Act signed in July 2025 included a provision to fund procurement of Orion for Artemis IV and reuse in future missions.